solangegueiros/brz-token-bridge/docs/Bridge.md

 - The token address must not be a zero address.

 Emit the event `TokenChanged(tokenAddress)`.

-### `getTotalFeeReceivedBridge() → uint256` (external)

-Returns total of fees received by bridge.

-Parameters: none

-Returns: integer

-### `getTokenBalance() → uint256` (external)

-Returns token balance in bridge.

-Parameters: none

-Returns: integer amount of tokens in bridge

-### `withdrawToken(uint256 amount) → bool` (external)

-Withdraw tokens from bridge

-Only owner can call it.

-Can be called even if the Bridge is paused, because can happens a problem and it is necessary to withdraw tokens, maybe to create a new version of bridge, for example.

-The tokens only can be sent to the caller's function.

-Parameters: integer amount of tokens

-Returns: true if it is successful

-Requirements:
-- amount less or equal balance of tokens in bridge.

 ### `existsBlockchain(string name) → bool` (public)